Team-Avayla/NovaVisit/README.md

 # NovaVisit
-A plugin for spigot that adds player warps.
+A plugin for spigot that adds player warps using an SQL database and griefprevention.

 ## Authors
 [1A3](https://twitter.com/1A3Dev)